 Cloudbase Solutions offers managed and unmanaged support for OpenStack and Windows Server integration, along with orchestration solutions based on OpenStack Heat templates or Juju for all the leading Microsoft based workloads: Active Directory, SQL Server, SharePoint, Exchange, Windows Failover Clustering and more.

 Hyper-C is fully OpenStack Powered and available on the OpenStack marketplace!

-The OpenStack Hyper-Converged Hyper-V cloud is currently available for technical preview and will be released in conjunction with the Windows Server 2016 release.
+The OpenStack Hyper-Converged Hyper-V cloud is currently available in the following configurations:

 Managed: we manage and monitor remotely every individual host, for maximum business continuity and peace of mind.

 Unmanaged: the customer manages the hosts and we provide support based on SLA levels detailed in the price list.